 Top 3 Fall Activities That Could Help the Socialization Process of Your Puppy

-Once you decide to take a plunge and adopt a puppy, one of your most important jobs as a new pet owner is figuring out ways to help your dog adjust to the sights, sounds and sensations that come with being a well-rounded pet.
+Once you decide to adopt a puppy, one of your most important jobs as a new pet owner is helping your dog adjust to the sights, sounds and sensations that come with being a well-rounded pet.

 - Go to a fall festival.
-According to DogChannel.com, there are three main groups your puppy will have to deal with – people, environments and other animals.
+According to the American Kennel Club (AKC), puppies need to be exposed to many different types of people, places, noises, and textures.
 Heading off to a fall festival will have all of these in spades, so put your puppy on a leash and go slowly to allow your dog to explore the new locale.
 If someone wants to stop and say hello to your dog, be sure to let them!
-This will help speed along the process of helping your dog meet new people and adjust to being approached by strangers.
+This will help speed up the process of helping to socialize your dog, meeting new people and adjusting to being approached by strangers.

 - Head off to the public park.
 Sometimes the most simple excursions can be the most beneficial, and there's nothing quite like enjoying the great outdoors on a beautiful fall day.
-Many public parks also have dog walks and bark parks, so this can be another wonderful venue for your puppy to meet animals and other dog owners.
+Many public parks also have dog walks and bark parks, so this can be another wonderful venue for your puppy to socialize and meet animals, as well as other dog owners.